Strategic Growth Plan

 Displacement message: "Document scanning isn't audit.
 Transflo digitizes your paperwork.
 Navix audits your invoices."
 The LTL audit product launched January 22, 2026 — it is six weeks old and unproven at scale.
 Navix has years of production data.
 Armstrong Transport Group appears to use both Navix and Transflo — suggesting Transflo handles document workflow while Navix provides the deeper audit function.

 Three competitors.
 Three structural weaknesses.
-Here's the 4-week plan to exploit them.
+Here's the plan to exploit them.

 Owner: Engineering + Eric